c2platform/ansible-collection-forgerock/roles/ds/README.md

 # Ansible Role ForgeRock Directory Services (DS)

-This Ansible role is used to install and configure upgrade [ForgeRock Directory Services](https://backstage.forgerock.com/docs/ds/6.5/install-guide/) components using the [Cross-Platform Zip](https://backstage.forgerock.com/docs/ds/6.5/install-guide/#install-files-zip).
-The role will download and setup DS.
-Furthermore the role can be used to configure DS using `dsconfig`, create user stores, users and configure replication.
+This Ansible role can be used to install and configure [ForgeRock Directory Services](https://backstage.forgerock.com/docs/ds/6.5/install-guide/) components using the [Cross-Platform Zip](https://backstage.forgerock.com/docs/ds/6.5/install-guide/#install-files-zip).
+The role can download and setup DS.

+Note: on default - without additional configuration - this role will only install DS as CLI utilities.
+To perform actual setup of DS you will have to configure `ds_setup_config` var.

+> Server distributions include command-line tools for installing, configuring, and managing servers.
+The tools make it possible to script all operations.

 <!-- MarkdownTOC levels="2,3,4" autolink="true" -->